intrepidcs/neoobd2_sdk/docs/neoobd2_pro/readme/OBD2PRO_HW_SETUP_GUIDE.md

 2. Texas Instruments Code Composer Studio IDE

-## Install Vehicle Spy Professional and Configure Basic Hardware Settings
+## Install Vehicle Spy Enterprise and Configure Basic Hardware Settings

 1. Run the offline installer provided with your purchase of **Vehicle Spy Enterprise**.
 Please [contact Intrepid Control Systems](https://www.intrepidcs.com/support/contact-support/) for a version of installer that is compatible with your neoOBD2 PRO.